-The subject specification was correct at the time of printing.
+The subject specification and option blocks were correct at the time of printing.
 Please note that subject specifications can change at the discretion of the school.
 Every effort was made to ensure that the information contained in the Curriculum Guide was accurate at the time of publication.
 We will aim to run all courses described, but final decisions will be based on the number of students opting for each course.